jenkinsci/contrast-continuous-application-security-plugin/README.md

 * #### Test Contrast Connection

-    This will verify the Jenkins can connect to TeamServer with the configured variables.
+    This will verify the Jenkins can connect to Contrast with the configured variables.
 It will fail the build if the plugin is unable to connect.
-This test can be found as a button when adding a TeamServer profile.
+This test can be found as a button when adding a Contrast Connection.

 * #### Contrast Assess